Search

 servers, preventing any single server from becoming a bottleneck.

-HAProxy to manage traffic.
-According to a report by F5 Networks, effective load
+- Implementation: Use advanced load balancers like NGINX or HAProxy to manage traffic.
+According to a report by F5 Networks, effective load balancing can improve website speed by up to 50%.

 - Why It Matters: Ensures the website can handle spikes in